-The University's five-year capital plan for fiscal years 2019-2023 includes major projects that were previously approved by the Board in prior-year capital plans.
-The University's capital approval process provides for a two-step review process involving the President's Office, the Building Authority and the Board.
+The University's five-year capital plan for FY2019-FY2023 includes major projects that were previously approved by the Board in prior-year capital plans.
+The University's capital approval process provides for a multi-step review process involving the President's Office, the Building Authority and the Board.
 Additional approvals have been put in place for any capital project seeking alternative funding and/or delivery options.